 - Anxiety over pain coming back

 You don’t have to suffer while trying to cope with the pain and inflammation caused by your medical condition.
-Help is available to address any concerns you may have over behavioral dependence on NSAIDs like meloxicam and a co-occurring alcohol or other drug use.
+Help is available to address any concerns you may have over behavioral dependence on NSAIDs like meloxicam and co-occurring alcohol or other drug use.